+Simply input your roof slope and basic measurements, choose the material and get your results.
 The quote includes all materials, accessories and labor by a licensed and insured contractor.
-You can also input your location to get a more accurate "local" price.
+You can also specify your location to get a more accurate "local" cost.

-How To Use Roof Calculator1) Measure your roof - with a tape measure, go corner to corner and measure ground dimensions of your home.
+How to Use the Calculator1) Measure your roof - with a tape measure, go corner to corner and measure ground dimensions of your home.
 If it has overhangs, add them to your sizes.

 For example: If overhangs are 6", add 1 foot to each side.
 If overhangs are 2 feet on front an back, and there are no overhangs on the sides, add 4 feet to the appropriate side.